Wunderkammer Arrives in WA

 Just when I thought I couldn't possible like or appreciate Artist Rod McRae more, I jumped online to do a bit of extra research for this article.
 I was very surprised to discover that Rodney McRae started out as children's book author and illustrator.
 Intrigued, I googled books by Rodney McRae to see if I knew any...mind blown!

-I would never have guessed in a million years that the Artist behind Wunderkammer: The Cabinet of Wonders was also responsible for the creation of my favorite childhood book Terrible Tracy!
+Never in a million years would I have guess that the Artist behind Wunderkammer: The Cabinet of Wonders was also responsible for the creation of my favorite childhood book Terrible Tracy!
 I was given Terrible Tracy by my parents at the age of 5 and still have it dearly in my possession.
 I love this book so much, it is destined to become a family heirloom.
 A Cautionary Tale of a very mean little girl and her monster plant who pair up and cause nothing but trouble.
 When her selfish behavior eventually turns towards her plant, things end badly for Tracy...The illustrations are amazing and so original.
 I still love to pick it up - 27 years later.

 The Art of Taxidermy and Skinning